Daniel-Nicholson-code/Leetcode-solutions/README.md

 purposes.
 I'm doing the questions in numerical order, so the code will be higher quality the larger the number is.
 I'm only doing this in Python and C++.

-This project is documented on my website:\
+This is documented in more detail on my website:\
 *INCLUDE LATER*

 [My Leetcode profile](https://leetcode.com/u/Daniel-Nicholson/)